Frequently Asked Questions about the Library Foundation for Sarasota County

 WHO SERVES ON THE BOARD?

-The Foundation Board is comprised of residents of north and south county who have vast experience in community affairs and philanthropic causes.
-The board president is Linda Getzen, who has been a passionate advocate for libraries throughout her career.
+The foundation’s board comprises residents of north and south county who have vast experience in community affairs and philanthropic causes.
 For a complete list of board members, click here.

 DO LIBRARIES HAVE A FUTURE IN THE DIGITAL AGE?